San Rafael, Bulacan: The liberation of San Rafael

 When the American forces landed in Leyte in October 1944, the Japanese became more brutal.
 Hundreds met their death in the hands of the enemy.
 One cruel incident occurred at Barrio Pulo.
 Men and women who were assembled where tied together, dynamites were strapped to many of them and these were later detonated by the Japanese captors.
 A lone survivor, Marcelo Mangahas, told the world of the gory incident.
 Other atrocities followed.
 However, the unity of the people of San Rafael and the heroism of the Filipino soldiers and guerrillas prevented further casualties and destruction.
 When the Americans arrived, they found San Rafael liberated by the courageous guerrillas with the Filipino troops of the Philippine Commonwealth Army 32nd, 35th and 36th Infantry Division and the Philippine Constabulary 3rd Constabulary Regiment that were mostly from San Rafael.

 Local Filipino troops of the 32nd, 35th and 36th Infantry Division of the Philippine Commonwealth Army and 3rd Constabulary Regiment of the Philippine Constabulary liberated the town in San Rafael, Bulacan and aided the guerrillas of the Bulacan Military Area (BMA) and defeated Japanese soldiers and aftermath in World War II.

+Contemporary history

+On December 14, 2024, the municipality set a Guinness World Record for the "largest gathering of people dressed as angels," which was held by Winnipeg, Canada, in 2015.
+Reportedly, there were more than 2,000 participants in the event which was held at the Victory Coliseum.

 Geography

+With the continuous expansion of Metro Manila, San Rafael is part of Manila's built-up area which reaches San Ildefonso, Bulacan at its northernmost part.

+San Rafael is 37 km from Malolos, the provincial capital, 60 km from Manila, the country's capital, and 9 km from Baliwag.

 Barangays

-San Rafael is politically subdivided into 34 barangays (5 urban, 29 rural).
+San Rafael is politically subdivided into 34 barangays, as shown in the matrix below.
+Each barangay consists of 7 puroks and some have sitios.

+There are 5 urban and 29 rural barangays.